 - Learners needs should be accomodated in the most beneficial and least disruptive way.

 (Services provided by Educational Specialists and/or Paraprofessionals)

 - in-seminar support is our general approach

 - faciltiators are well-versed in modification and accommodation needs and monitored closely

 - we are committed to a team approach with learners, parents, and staff.

 Grades K - 2: We provide in-class as well as individual/small group support tailored to the individual needs of the learner.

 Grades 3 - 5: This group of learners is served within their seminars including English Language Arts, Math, Science, and Social Studies.
 We ensure accommodations and support most learners within that setting, but some learners also receive individual/small group support as needed.

 Upper Village (Middle/High School): In this part of the program, we strive towards finding the delicate balance of providing support while fostering independence.
 Learners are encouraged to maximize their time in the Tree, and are scheduled to work in the Resource Room ("Room 23") for support in a quiet work area as needed.
-Test-taking in "Room 23" is provided as needed.
+Test-taking in "Room 23" is provided as needed

-Her services include assessment, behavioral planning, consultation, and sessions with some learners.
+Services include assessment, behavioral planning, consultation, and sessions with some learners.
 Many, but not all, of these services are IEP driven.